Creating and publishing ads is easy. Getting people to see and click them? Not so much.

 - “Get Your Free Custom Quote Today”

-Try looking at these phrase:
+Try looking at these phrases:

 - “Increasing Customer Satisfaction”